sproutfund/website_evergreen/program/digital-corps.md

       - title: "Host Sites"
         description:
-          - "Digital Corps mentors were deployed in out-of-school learning sites throughout the city of Pittsburgh and the surrounding communities of Allegheny County.
-In libraries and afterschool sites, church basements and makerspaces, the Digital Corps engaged learners in free workshops in nearly 40 neighborhood locations in 2014 and 2015."
+          - "Digital Corps mentors were deployed in out-of-school learning sites throughout the city of Pittsburgh and in surrounding communities in Allegheny County.
+In libraries, afterschool sites, church basements, and makerspaces, the Digital Corps engaged learners in free workshops in nearly 40 neighborhood locations in 2014 and 2015."
         features:
           - title: "Assemble in Garfield"
             image: "/photos/programs/digital-corps/host-site_garfield.jpg"